scalaz/scalaz/example/src/main/tut/data/Kleisli.md

 # Kleisli

-Given a given `Category` C, and a `Monad` M over C, we can construct a new Category, called the `Kleisli Category` of M, whose objects are those of C, but whose morphisms are arrows of the form `A => M[B]`.
+Given a `Category` C, and a `Monad` M over C, we can construct a new Category, called the `Kleisli Category` of M, whose objects are those of C, but whose morphisms are arrows of the form `A => M[B]`.
 The arrows of this new category are called `Kleisli Arrows`, or, more succinctly, `Kleisli`s.

 ## Basics